Anthology Film Archives: History

 Anthology Film Archives evolved from roots and visions that date from the early 1960s, when Lithuanian artist Jonas Mekas, the founder and director of the Film-makers’ Cinematheque, a showcase for avant-garde films, dreamed of establishing a permanent home where the growing number of new independent and avant-garde films could be shown on a regular basis.
 This dream became a reality in 1969 when Jerome Hill, P. Adams Sitney, Peter Kubelka, Stan Brakhage, and Mekas drew up plans to create a museum dedicated to the vision of the art of cinema as guided by the avant-garde sensibility.
 A Film Selection committee – James Broughton, Ken Kelman, Kubelka, Mekas, and Sitney – was formed to establish a definitive collection of films (The Essential Cinema Repertory) and to determine the structure of the new institution.

-Anthology opened on November 30, 1970, at Joseph Papp's Public Theater with Jerome Hill as its sponsor.
+Anthology opened on November 30, 1970, at the Joseph Papp's Public Theater Building with Jerome Hill as its sponsor.
 After Hill's death in 1974, Anthology relocated to 80 Wooster Street in SoHo.
 Pressed by the need for more adequate space, it acquired its present home, a former municipal courthouse, in 1979.
 Under the guidance of the architects Raimund Abraham and Kevin Bone and at a cost of $1,450,000, the building was adapted to house two motion picture theaters, a reference library, a film preservation department, offices, and a gallery, opening to the public on October 12, 1988.

 In 1998, New York University film students began NewFilmmakers, which became a popular weekly series having screened many thousands of documentary, short, and feature films.
 Films that have played in this series include David Maquiling's Too Much Sleep (1997), Daniel Myrick and Eduardo Sánchez's The Blair Witch Project (1999), Matthew James Sheridan's Wrestlemaniac (2006), Lucas Elliot Eberl's Choose Connor (2007), Usher Morgan's Prego (2015) and Christonikos Tsalikis' I Am Here (2016).